Part 7

 The great peace, the deep silence,

-the hidden beauty of reality remain
+the hidden beauty of reality remain.

 While it cannot be conveyed through words,